-2 Semesters Prerequisite: Math MAP scores 240-245 & passed Algebra I or (Algebra IA and Algebra IB) This course will emphasize geometric concepts from a construction and practical application point of view with a de-emphasis on geometric proofs.
+Geometry Grades 9-12 2 Semesters Prerequisite: Math MAP scores 240-245 & passed Algebra I or (Algebra IA and Algebra IB)

+This course will emphasize geometric concepts from a construction and practical application point of view with a de-emphasis on geometric proofs.
 Students will study basic geometry topics including polygons, circles, perimeter, area, volume, ratios, proportions, congruence and similarity of triangles.

-Special Equipment: Scientific calculator, protractor, straightedge, compass, colored pencils Some sections will be co-taught (CT) by resource or ELL teachers to provide extra support.
-(Semester tests will be the same for CT and other sections)
+Special Equipment: Scientific calculator, protractor, straightedge, compass, colored pencils Some sections may be co-taught by resource teachers to provide extra support.
+(Semester tests will be the same for all Geometry sections)

-Geometry - Honors
+Geometry - Honors Grades 9-12

-Grades 9-12 Prerequisite: Algebra I & Math MAP test scores 245 or higher

-2 Semesters This geometry is geared for students wishing to pursue a four year degree in mathematics, engineering, architecture, of other sciences with an approach that emphasizes the mathematical structure of geometry, beginning with and coordinating throughout the year on symbolic logic and proof.
+Prerequisite: Algebra I & Math MAP test scores 245 or higher This geometry is geared for students wishing to pursue a four year degree in mathematics, engineering, architecture, or other sciences with an approach that emphasizes the mathematical structure of geometry, beginning with and coordinating throughout the year on symbolic logic and proof.
 Detailed discussion of logic, language, and the deductive system helps students to realize that mathematics has a structure that transcends a collection of formulas and diagrams.
 Major emphasis will be placed on inductive and deductive reasoning, along with logical reasoning skills.
 The students will also study coordinate geometry and coordinate proofs, logic problems, transformations, and extensive construction problems.
 Students will be required to do lab activities.
-Special Equipment: Scientific calculator, protractor, straightedge, compass, colored pencils
+Special Equipment: Scientific calculator, protractor, straightedge, compass. colored pencils